jclausen/jclausen.github.io/_posts/2014-12-22-logrotate-issues-on-suse-13-3.markdown

 On this system NGINX runs in group "nginx" and Apache runs in group "www" so adding the following to the configuration block in /etc/logrotate.d/nginx fixed the problem: `su root nginx`.

-The final configuration block is:
+The final configuration block looks like:

 {% highlight diff %}
 /var/log/nginx/*.log {